avaneev/biteopt/README.md

 also immune to discontinuities to some degree, and it can solve problems that utilize parameter value rounding (integer parameters).
-This strategy can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial (e.g. Perm and Lennard-Jones atom clustering problems).
-Also problems with many competing minima without a pronounced global descent towards global minimum (e.g. Bukin N.6 problem) may not be solved acceptably as in most cases they require exhaustive search.
+This strategy can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial (e.g. Perm and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the strategy is left with an exponentially increasing number of local minima.
+Similarly, problems with many competing minima without a pronounced global descent towards global minimum (e.g. Bukin N.6 problem) may not be solved acceptably as in most cases they require exhaustive search or a search involving knowledge of the structure of the problem.

 ## Constraint programming ##